informalsystems/tendermint-rs/docs/architecture/adr-003-light-client-core-verification.md

 any conflicting commits are discovered and they need to be published to the blockchain.
 That said, it's not needed for the core verification, so we don't include it here.
 Users of the `light` crate like a light node decide how to manage the state.
-We do include some convenience structus:
+We do include some convenience structs:

 ```rust
 pub struct SignedHeader<C, H>